bueler/p4pdes/ERRATA.md

 * Page 264: In the first sentence of the second full paragraph, replace "Our solver" with "Our default solver".

 * Page 266: In the last sentence of the first full paragraph, replace "the example in Chapter 14" with "the examples in Chapters 13 and 14".

+* Page 267: In sentence starting "Figure 10.15 ...", replace "KSP iterations, flops, and time" with "KSP iterations and flops".

 * Page 271: In the last sentence on the page, replace "see Chapter 14 for" with "see Chapters 13 and 14 for".